 3. Social Media

 Social media presents numerous opportunities to collect data and know your customers better.
 You can use social networks to indulge in meaningful conversations with your customers.
 Wave Asian Bistro and Sushi, a Florida-based restaurant, uses Instagram to post high-quality images and videos of their dishes.
 The followers comment on what they think about the dish, which gives the restaurant a better idea of what they want.
 You can devise a social media content strategy depending on your restaurant and customers.
+Before posting any Instagram post, make sure you create the content in the perfect Instagram post size to fit perfectly.

 4. Email and SMS